Film grain: Grain effect with film and digital

-Digital photography does not exhibit film grain, since there is no film for any grain to exist within.
+Digital photography does not naturally exhibit film grain, since there is no film for any grain to exist within.
 In digital cameras, the closest physical equivalents of film grains are the individual elements of the image sensor (e.g. CCD cell), the pixels; just as small-grain film has better resolution but less sensitivity than large-grain film, so will an image sensor with more elements result in an image with better resolution but less light per pixel.
 Thus, like film grain, physical pixel size represents the compromise between resolution and sensitivity.
 However, while film grains are randomly distributed and have size variation, image sensor cells are of same size and are arranged in a grid, so direct comparison of film and digital resolutions is not straightforward.
 Instead, the ISO setting on a digital camera controls the gain of the electronic amplifier on the readout circuitry of the chip.
 Ultimately, high ISO settings on a digital camera operating in low light conditions does result in a noisy image, but the visual appearance is somewhat different from traditional photographic film.

 The visual and artistic effect of film grain can be simulated in some digital photo manipulation programs by adding grain to a digital image after it is taken.
 Various raw image processing software packages (such as RawTherapee and DxO PhotoLab) feature "film simulation" effects that apply the characteristics of various film brands, including the graininess.
 Plugins for the same purpose also exist for various image editors such as Photoshop (e.g. in Nik Collection's Analog Efex and Silver Efex).

 In digital photography, image noise sometimes appears as a "grain-like" effect.